 Planning for and follow-up activities are as important as the trip itself.
 It is often the focus of classroom activity over an extended period.
 Educators will give families at least one-month prior notice so that families may participate if possible.
+Classroom children and staff will ride a school bus or travel in their family member's car.
 If it is not possible for a family member to accompany a child on the field trip, the parent or guardian of that child must install the child's car seat into the driving adult's car.
 The family agreement details the requirements regarding liability insurance, driver's license, child safety restraints, cell phone usage, first aid supplies and alternative transportation in case of emergency.
 (A signed Field Trip Permission Form is required for each field trip other than walking trips in the neighborhood unless specified at time of enrollment.
-See example in Appendix) Teaching staff are responsible for maintaining appropriate adult: child ratio and verifying the attendance of children present BEFORE, DURING and AFTER transport.
+See example in Appendix) Educators are responsible for maintaining appropriate adult: child ratio and verifying the attendance of children present BEFORE, DURING and AFTER transport.